-Building Strategic Leadership Pipeline: Identifying and Developing Diverse Leaders
+Building Strategic Leadership Pipeline: Identifying and Developing Your Leaders

 Diversity in leadership has been a topic of discussion for many years and the data shows it is more important than ever.
-Despite the clear advantages of leadership diversity, many organizations still struggle to increase diversity in their leadership pipeline.
+There is a clear advantage for organizations to build out leadership teams consisting of diverse teams and people from all backgrounds.

-Companies that embrace diversity in their leadership can enjoy many benefits including:
+Companies that embrace diverse leadership teams can enjoy many benefits including:

 - Making better decisions: Diverse teams are more innovative and make better decisions 87% of the time according to Forbes.
 This is because diverse teams bring a variety of perspectives and experiences to the table, which can lead to better problem-solving and more creative solutions.

 - Improving employee morale: Employees who see that their organization values diversity and inclusion, they are more likely to feel valued and included.
 This can lead to higher levels of engagement and productivity.
-In fact, 83% of millennials across all diversity groups are more likely to be engaged with companies that have DE&I initiatives.
+In fact, 83% of millennials across all diversity groups are more likely to be engaged with companies that prioritize diverse teams and people from all backgrounds.

-- Increased profitability: Companies with more diverse leadership teams outperform their peers financially.
-This is because diverse teams are better able to understand and serve diverse customer bases, which often leads to increased sales and profits.
+- Increased profitability: Companies with more diverse teams and people from all backgrounds outperform their peers financially.
+This is because this team makeup is better able to understand and serve diverse customer bases, which often leads to increased sales and profits.
 McKinsey found that public companies in the top quartile of diversity in management had a 35% increase in financial returns above their industry mean.

 Below we will explore some of the diversity barriers in leadership and suggest practical steps that organizations can take to build a more diverse leadership pipeline, including the development of practical initiatives to ensure better representation among top management and other organizational levels.

-We’ll also share how Heidrick Navigator can help you see the potential to integrate DE&I more effectively into leadership decisions and development for the good of your people and the organization.
+We’ll also share how Heidrick Navigator can help you see the potential to integrate your leaders more effectively into leadership decisions and development for the good of your people and the organization.

 Three of the barriers to diversity in leadership and how to increase diversity in leadership: